maxander3/FaceRecognizer-Proctoring/README.md

-1-to-1 face recognition project.
-Use the vision module to integrate into your project.
-There is a usage example in the app module.
+A one-to-one facial recognition system has been developed using TensorFlow.
+This vision module can be integrated into a project, and an example of its use is provided in the application module.